-The UK Cheque clearing process is a fairly time consuming procedure and the following article will explain how cheques are cleared and why it is such a lengthy process.
+The UK Cheque clearing process up to 2019 was a fairly time consuming procedure and the following article will explain how cheques were cleared and why it was such a lengthy process.
 To help explain this the article has been broken down into several parts:

 - Normal Cheque Clearing Process